 Job vacancies are advertised on organisations' websites and specialist sites such as the Institute of Fisheries Management website.
 Some environmental roles in government agencies are considered part of the Civil Service, so jobs may be advertised on the Civil Service careers site.

-You don't need a degree to become a fisheries enforcement officer, but a degree in a relevant scientific subject, such as marine sciences, aquaculture, biology, fisheries science/management, environmental science, oceanography, zoology or agriculture can be advantageous.
+While you don't always need a degree to become a fisheries enforcement officer, a degree in a relevant scientific subject, such as marine sciences, aquaculture, biology, fisheries science/management, environmental science, oceanography, zoology or agriculture is likely to be advantageous.

-Experience of water-based environments is essential, as is an understanding of the law around fishing and knowledge of different fish species.
+Experience of work in water-based environments is essential, as is an understanding of the law around fishing and knowledge of different fish species.
 As you progress, you can work towards specialist qualifications.